 WHY: Learn first hand what it takes to do cutting edge research in state-of-the-art facilities and understand what working in a lab is like

-HOW: Talk to your high school science chair who can nominate up to three high school juniors per school.
+HOW: Talk to your high school science chair who can nominate up to two high school juniors per school.
 Be prepared to submit an essay and come to CSHL for interviews if you are selected as a candidate

 - Lab life: A step for students, a leap for science

 - Congressman Suozzi honors Regeneron scholars at CSHL

 - Congressman Suozzi congratulates CSHL Partner for the Future

 - Being a scientist means being part of a team

 - At CSHL, Congressman Suozzi celebrates scientific achievements of local HS students